Goals and Objectives:

 To maximize its economic profit, the monopsonist will hire labor up to the point where MRP equals MRC.
 This profit-maximizing rule in the factor market applies to the monopsony employer just as it applies to the perfectly competitive employer.
 Following this rule, the monopsonist will hire Q* units of labor.
 To encourage exactly this amount of labor to be supplied, however, the monopsonist must set the wage at w*.
 Only at w* is the wage at the level that is necessary to call forth Q* units of labor into the labor market.
 The crucial point to notice is that w* is significantly below the MRP, which means that the last (marginal) worker hired is paid a wage that is below the revenue that the worker generates for the employer.
 That is, the monopsonist forces wages down to make a greater economic profit.

 This result (w* < MRP*) suggests that the worker is being exploited in an economic sense.
 For this outcome to be obtained within a neoclassical economic model is rather unusual.
 Such findings open the door to criticisms of unregulated market activity, which neoclassical economists generally favor.
 Neoclassical economists frequently respond to this finding by arguing that this case is an extreme one in which a single employer dominates the labor market.
 Typically, competition from other employers will drive wages up.
 Furthermore, even if this situation exists, neoclassical economists argue that the degree of exploitation as represented by the difference between the MRP and the wage (the dashed vertical line in Figure 11.21) is likely to be small or at least small enough that government efforts to correct this situation will lead to even worse economic consequences.
+This instance of exploitation in neoclassical theory should thus not be exaggerated.
+Neoclassical economists seem to recognize that they are only one step away from entering a competing discourse that they generally refuse to acknowledge.
+The reader should also recall that Marx’s condemnation of capitalism applies equally to intensely competitive market conditions and so the Marxian critique of capitalism is far broader than the conclusions neoclassical economists reach in the case of monopsonistic labor markets.

 It is also possible to compare the monopsonistic equilibrium outcome and the perfectly competitive outcome using the graph in Figure 11.21.
 Earlier in this chapter, it was explained that the perfectly competitive equilibrium outcome in the labor market occurs where supply and demand intersect.
 If we assume that the MRP curve of the monopsony employer would be the same as the sum of the MRP curves of many perfectly competitive employers (if this market was perfectly competitive), then we can find the perfectly competitive equilibrium at the intersection of the labor market supply curve and the MRP curve.
 That is, the MRP curve represents the labor market demand curve and so its intersection with the labor market supply curve represents the competitive equilibrium.
 In the perfectly competitive equilibrium, wc represents the equilibrium wage rate and Qc represents the quantity of labor that the firm will hire at that wage.
 Because w* is less than wc, it is easy to see that the monopsony firm reduces the wage to a level that is below what would be paid in a perfectly competitive labor market.
 Furthermore, because Q* is less than Qc, it is also easy to see that the monopsony firm reduces overall employment below what would exist in a perfectly competitive labor market.
 The reduction of employment below the perfectly competitive level represents a loss of efficiency brought on by the monopsonist’s pursuit of maximum economic profits.